Real-Time Events (SSE)

 es.addEventListener('positions', (e) => {

-const updates = JSON.parse(e.data) // array of changed positions
+const updates = JSON.parse(e.data) // array, may be []

 invalidatePositionsCache()